cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # RSABSSA Variants {#rsabssa}

 In this section we define different named variants of RSABSSA.
-Each variant specifies a hash function, RSASSA-PSS parameters as defined in {{Section 9.1.1 of !RFC8017}}, and the type of message preparation function applied (as described in {{randomization}}).
+Each variant specifies RSASSA-PSS parameters as defined in {{Section 9.1.1 of !RFC8017}} and the type of message preparation function applied (as described in {{randomization}}).
+Each variant uses the MGF1 Mask Generation Function defined in {{Section B.2.1. of !RFC8017}}.
 Future specifications can introduce other variants as desired.
 The named variants are as follows:

 1. RSABSSA-SHA384-PSS-Randomized: This named variant uses SHA-384 as the hash function,